ecmdeveloper/eds-servlet/README.md

 # EDS servlet
-This is a library you can use to build an External Data Services servlet IBM FileNet Case Manager and IBM FileNet Content Navigator.
+This is a library you can use to build an External Data Services servlet for IBM FileNet Case Manager and IBM FileNet Content Navigator.

 ## Getting started